| Averaging Most EIA policies

 Index Value The value, or market price, of the

 chosen equity index.
-Participation Rate

 The percentage amount of the increase in the market value of the index used to